 History of Mercedes Benz Continues

-Many of Mercedes-wealthy Benz’s customers, including politicians, media moguls, and other oligarchs, have attacked the corporation for human rights violations and forced labour during World War II.
+Many of Mercedes-wealthy Benz’s customers, including politicians, media moguls, and other oligarchs, have attacked the corporation for human rights violations and forced labor during World War II.
 Despite this, Mercedes-Benz has built an empire in the automobile industry.

 Daimler purchased an engine manufactured by Wilhelm Maybach for use solely in boats 28 years after Otto first demonstrated the concept of a four-stroke gasoline engine.
 Some 8 years later, the first car in the world to be powered by a Daimler engine was unveiled, the Daimler Phoenix, which was the first vehicle of its kind to be powered by a Daimler engine.